nasa-nccs-hpda/ilab-geoproc/ilab_geoproc/landsat/README.md

 - download
 - generating VRTs
 - regridding
-- moving data to CSS

 We do it this way because transfer nodes to CSS (abovex201) only have 2 CPU cores, which makes the data transfer process extremely slow.
 We have a temporary transfer node to accelerate the process for this rounds of upgrades (2024-04-03).
+As of 9/16/2024, we have more transfer nodes so can download directly to CSS.

 ![GLAD ARD ABoVE Download](glad-ard.png)